The Hidden Side of the Screen: How Social Media Influences Mental Health

 Understanding The Impact

 The impact of social media on mental health is complex.
 While it offers many benefits, it also presents significant challenges.
-By understanding these effects and adopting healthier habits, we can enjoy the positives of these platforms without compromising our well-being.
+Understanding how social media influences mental health can help us adopt healthier habits and enjoy the positives of these platforms without compromising our well-being.
 If you or someone you know is struggling with social media's negative effects, help is available.
 Reach out to mental health professionals, join supportive communities, and take steps to protect your mental health.
 Together, we can create a healthier, happier digital world.